gstlaurent/hintgralison/README.txt

 Clue will understand.
 But be careful: every time you type something, you have to type it exactly the same way, so make sure you type it the way you want it the first time.
-Don't worry though, if you happen to forget exactly how you typed things, Dr. Clue will tell you and it'll let you know what your options really are.
+Don't worry though, if you happen to forget exactly how you typed things, Dr. Clue will notice and it'll let you know what your options really are.
 Sometimes Dr. Clue will even ask you preemptively if you want to see everything it knows; then you can type